 Economic collapse is usually caused by extraordinary circumstances.
 And it may occur when the economy enters a period of contraction or recession, which can end in an economic depression.

 Economic collapse can trigger panic in the economy.
 Economic output falls.
 Unemployment has risen sharply.
-Household income and consumption fell.
+Household income and consumption fall.
 Hunger and poverty soared.
-In fact, it can spread to the socio-political aspects such as riots and crime and the overthrow of the government in power.
+In fact, it can spread to socio-political aspects such as riots, crime, and the overthrow of the government in power.

 Some of the factors leading to the economic collapse were: